-In addition to physical activity, this breed must have mental stimulation.
+In addition to physical exercise, this breed must have mental stimulation.
 Otherwise, these dogs become bored and agitated, which can lead to destructiveness and other unwanted behaviors.
 The best way to keep a Doberman happy is with ongoing training.

 In addition, Dobermans should never be kept for long periods in a kennel, which again would create anxiety and even fear.

 As mentioned, Doberman Pinscher dogs should always go through obedience training and be socialized while young because this dog has a stubborn streak that could get out of hand.

-Elderly:Although Doberman Pinscher dogs are gentle, loyal, and patient, they would not make a good choice for the elderly.
+Although Doberman Pinscher dogs are gentle, loyal, and patient, they would not make a good choice for seniors or sedentary families.